Pleasant Hill, TX

 186 people

-As of 2023, 12.4% of Pleasant Hill, TX residents (92 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 12.4% of Pleasant Hill, TX residents (92 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Pleasant Hill, TX was 19.1%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Pleasant Hill, TX compared to that of it's neighboring and parent geographies.